 - By speeding through the intersection and running the red light, the defendant Don failed to fulfill (“breached”) that legal duty.

 - In failing to fulfill his legal duty to drive with reasonable care under the circumstances, defendant Don caused his vehicle to collide with Pat’s car.

-- Due to his collision with Don’s car, Pat suffered injury (property damage and physical injury)
+- Due to his collision with Don’s car, Pat suffered an injury (property damage and physical injury)

 Resolution Before Trial: Settlement

-If you are considering settling a legal claim after an accident or injury, or if you have received a settlement offer, you should talk to your attorney for a thorough assessment of the case and the prospects for settlement.
+If you are considering settling a legal claim in New York after an accident or injury, or if you have received a settlement offer, you should talk to your attorney for a thorough assessment of the case and the prospects for settlement.
 Consider the following points:

-- Amount he or she thinks the case is worth in a range of dollar amounts
+- The amount he or she thinks the case is worth in a range of dollar amounts

 - Verdicts and settlements in similar cases